-Paul T. McBride is the Managing Partner of Kring & Chung's Sacramento office.
+Paul T. McBride is an Of Counsel with Kring & Chung.
 He is a graduate of the University of Michigan and Cornell Law School.
 He served as a judge advocate in the U.S. Marine Corps from 1983 to 1993.
 As a military attorney, Mr. McBride gained extensive trial experience, serving as both a prosecuting attorney and a defense counsel at three Marine Corps installations.
 He tried over 400 criminal cases at court-martial, including a high profile death penalty case and two espionage cases.
 Mr. McBride remained in the Marine Corps Reserves after leaving active service and was twice called back to active duty in support of Operation Iraqi Freedom.
 He retired as a lieutenant colonel in 2011.

 Since 1993, Mr. McBride has practiced civil litigation in California.
 He was formerly a partner at Borton, Petrini & Conron in Newport Beach, where he specialized in the defense of personal injury and construction defect claims.
 He joined Kring & Chung in 1998.
 In his current practice, Mr. McBride concentrates primarily on construction litigation and general business litigation.
 He serves as general counsel for a number of Northern California and Northern Nevada subcontractors.
 He has handled and resolved hundreds of construction defect lawsuits.
 Mr. McBride has represented every building trade from grading through roofing.
 His most recent trial was in defense of a stucco subcontractor facing a $3,000,000 claim in a construction defect action in Phoenix, Arizona.
 A six-day jury trial resulted in a defense verdict for Mr. McBride's client.